2002 Bou'in-Zahra earthquake

-The 2002 Bou'in-Zahra earthquake (also known as the 2002 Avaj earthquake or the 2002 Changureh earthquake (Note: Several sources call the earthquake the 2002 Changureh or Avaj earthquake, as reports differ as to the quake's location.
-The official Islamic Republic News Agency report names Bou'in-Zahra the nearest town to the epicenter.)) occurred on 22 June 2002.
-The epicenter was near the city (Note: Bou'in-Zahra is a county, and a city of the same name.) of Bou'in-Zahra (Note: The name of this city and county has sometimes been transliterated as Bouynzahra, Buin-Zahra, and Buyin Zahra.) in Qazvin province, a region of northwestern Iran which is crossed by several major faults that is known for destructive earthquakes.
+An earthquake occurred on 22 June 2002 with the epicenter near the city (Note: Bou'in-Zahra is a county, and a city of the same name.) of Bou'in-Zahra (Note: The name of this city and county has sometimes been transliterated as Bouynzahra, Buin-Zahra, and Buyin Zahra.) in Iran's Qazvin province.
+The region is crossed by several major faults and known for destructive earthquakes.
 The shock measured 6.5 on the scale, had a maximum Mercalli intensity of VIII (Severe), and was followed by more than 20 aftershocks.
 At least 261 people were killed and 1,500 more were injured.

 According to the International Institute of Earthquake Engineering and Seismology (IIEES), the earthquake was felt as far away as the capital city of Tehran, approximately 290 km east of the epicenter, although no damage was reported there.
 Most houses in the region were single-story masonry buildings, and virtually all of these collapsed.
-The public became angry due to the slow official response to victims who needed supplies.
+Public anger arose due to the slow official response to victims who needed supplies.
 Residents of the town of Avaj resorted to throwing stones at the car of a government minister.